 What constitutes a public performance?
 ASCAP went after the Boy Scouts and Girl Scouts for singing copyrighted songs around their campfires.
 Despite retracting their greedy demands, I will never let them live that down, because this sort of thinking seems to permeate every policy they make.
 ASCAP tried (and failed) to define a mere music download to be a “public performance” (Techdirt article).
 ASCAP is seeking licensing fees from places that have a Guitar Hero arcade game (Techdirt article).
 And for crying out loud, ASCAP would even like to collect royalties for 30-second audio previews found on iTunes (cnet article)!
 Nevermind the fact that these 30-second clips clearly fall under Fair Use and serve as promotion for composers ASCAP claims to represent.
 Wall Street, move over.
 I think Google’s internal “Don’t Be Evil” motto could have been solely inspired by ASCAP.
 [Update on 7/28/14: An exciting and promising lawsuit has been filed against Warner/Chappell Music to return millions of dollars in license fees for the song, “Happy Birthday” – see this Techdirt article].

 What This Means For Composers

-ASCAP is severely discouraging the performance of new works today.
+ASCAP severely discourages the performance of new works today.
 They do not stand for artists; they stand for themselves.
-They are the music industry equivalent of real estate agents, who are quickly being replaced by the power of the Internet.
-They are mostly arbitrary middle men who insert themselves into the profit equation and eat up far more money than the value of the services they actually deliver.
-Upon closing, real estate agents can get paid tens of thousands of dollars for a grand total of 20, 40 or 80 hours of work.
-At least real estate agents have to close before earning their money.
-Royalty companies demand the money up front!
-They ought to wait until after the concert so they can collect based on actual attendance.
+They are middle men who insert themselves into the profit equation and eat up more money than the value of the services they actually deliver, and they even demand their payments up front instead of waiting until after the concert so they can collect based on actual attendance.
 This would be too fair, so they opt to collect money based always on theoretical best-case-scenario attendance.